Stages Of Stress: How Stress Progresses

 Creating a balance between work, rest, and relaxation can be essential to maintain resilience during prolonged stress.

-The impacts of stress on the body and mind
+The impacts of the different phases of stress on the body and mind

 Your physical body is complex, and the physiological stress response is your body's way of enabling you to adjust to different challenges and conditions.
 Stress, for example, causes physiological changes throughout the body, such as increased heart rate, deeper breathing, and elevations in blood pressure.